rtmigo/fmap_dart/README.md

 # [fmap](https://github.com/rtmigo/fmap)

-It is a `Map` data structure.
+This is a `Map` data structure.
 But all of its elements are stored in files.

 This solution can be used as a **cache** or **persistent** key-value **storage**.